Speech-Language Pathology Program Faculty- Non-Tenure Track; Director of Clinical Education

 May be required to be available to students via phone, email or other means of communication during nights and weekends.

-Qualified candidates must submit resume and cover letter for consideration.
+Qualified candidates must submit resume and cover letter for consideration prior to February 1, 2020.
 Incomplete applications will not be considered.
 Only those selected to interview will be contacted.

 Widener has a strategic commitment to building an inclusive university community whose diversity enriches the lives of all members and where our students are prepared for living in a pluralistic and ever-changing world.
 As a leading metropolitan university, Widener strives to embody the values that are inherent in our mission: civic engagement, access, inclusion, academic excellence, innovation, and leadership.